corkami/collisions/README.md

 UniColl has less control than a true chosen-prefix collision, but it's much faster especially since it takes only two blocks.

-It was used in the [Google CTF 2018](https://github.com/google/google-ctf/tree/master/2018/finals/crypto-hrefin), where the frequency of a certificate serial changes and limitations on the lengths prevented the use of chosen-prefix collisions.

 ### [Shattered](http://shattered.io) (SHA1)